istio/istio/samples/security/spire/README.md

   '.dynamicActiveSecrets[0].secret.tlsCertificate.certificateChain.inlineBytes' | base64 --decode > chain.pem
   ```

-1. Inspect the certificate and verify that SPIRE was the issuer:
+1. Inspect the certificate content and verify that SPIRE was the issuer:

   ```bash
   $ openssl x509 -in chain.pem -text | grep SPIRE